“You are not stuck with the brain you have. You can make it better.”

-Each of these factors is a warning sign that you may have low blood flow to your brain.
-If you or a loved one suffers from any of these conditions, it’s essential that you take steps to treat them as soon as possible.
+These factors are warning signs that you may have low blood flow to your brain.
+If you or a loved one suffers from any of these conditions, you must take steps to treat them as soon as possible.

 Age and Brain Function

-It is also extremely important to keep your brain active in order to keep it healthy.
-Brain function may have a tendency to decrease with age, but declining brain health is not inevitable, no matter how old you are.
+It is also imperative to keep your brain active to keep it healthy.
+Brain function may tend to decrease with age, but declining brain health is not inevitable, no matter how old you are.

 Research makes it clear that as we age, our brains essentially start dying.
 They’re less able to build new connections in their neural pathways, and existing connections begin to break down.
 The problem gets worse when you stop engaging your mind in activities that require learning and coordination.